dhansel/ArduinoFDC/README.md

 #### `byte ArduinoFDC.numSectors()`
 Returns the number of sectors per track for the drive type of the currently selected drive.

+#### `bool ArduinoFDC.haveDisk()`
+Returns true if a disk is in the drive.
+This is done by looking for the index hole.
+If the drive motor is not currently running this haveDisk() will temporarily turn it on.

+#### `bool ArduinoFDC.isWriteProtected()`
+Returns true if the disk is write protected.
+If no disk is in the drive then the result may be either true or false.
+If the WRITE PROTECT signal is not connected then the result is always false.

+#### `void ArduinoFDC.motorOn()`
+Turns the disk drive motor on.

+The `readSector`/`writeSector`/`formatDisk` functions will turn the motor on **and** back off automatically if it is not already running.
+Note that turning on the motor also includes a one second delay to allow it to spin up.
+If you are reading/writing multiple sectors you may want to use the `motorOn` and `motorOff` functions to manually turn the motor on and off.

+#### `void ArduinoFDC.motorOff()`
+Turns the disk drive motor off.

+#### `bool ArduinoFDC.motorRunning()`
+Returns *true* if the disk drive motor is currently running and *false* if not.

 #### `byte ArduinoFDC.readSector(byte track, byte side, byte sector, byte *buffer)`
 Reads data from a sector from the flopy disk.
 Always reads a full sector (512 bytes).